January 27, 2023

 Visitors and Volunteers

-Campus Administrators may permit visitors outside the buildings and in designated areas inside the buildings, subject to the following:
+Campus Administrators may permit visitors subject to the following:

 - Visitors must follow core infection prevention protocols and screening procedures per current campus guidance at all times while on AFRH grounds.

-- Visitors will not be permitted if they have had a fever or other COVID symptoms within 24 hours, or have had any COVID diagnosis, or have been in isolation or quarantine within the past 10 days.
+- Visitors will not be permitted if they have had a fever or other COVID symptoms, have had any positive COVID diagnosis, or have been in isolation or quarantine within the past 10 days.

 - Campuses will explain the risks associated with visitation to residents and visitors so they can make an informed decision about participation.

-- Indoor visitation for residents in quarantine or isolation will be limited to compassionate care situations as permitted by the campus Administrator, in consultation with the Chief of Healthcare Services or Headquarters Chief Medical Officer.
+- Indoor visitation for residents in quarantine or isolation for positive COVID will be limited to compassionate care situations as permitted by the Campus Administrator, in consultation with the Chief of Healthcare Services or Chief Medical Officer.

 Tours for Prospective Residents

-AFRH will remain closed to the general public for indoor tours without prior approval by campus Administrators.
 Prospective residents may tour the facilities by appointment only.
-Tour participants must follow core infection prevention protocols and guidance for visitors, particularly regarding symptoms or COVID diagnosis, at all times during their visit.
-They will not be permitted in Assisted Living, Long Term Care, and Memory Support at this time.
+Tour participants must follow core infection prevention protocols and guidance for visitors at all times during their visit, particularly regarding symptoms or COVID diagnosis.
+They may be asked to wear masks if they tour Assisted Living, Long Term Care, and Memory Support as determined by the Campus Administrator.

 New Admissions